akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

   If push topic with such name doesn't exist, then new push topic for provided **'sObjectName'** will be created automatically.
 - `outputTableSpec` - Big Query table spec to write the output to.
 - `outputDeadLetterTable` - The dead-letter table to output to within BigQuery in <project-id>:<dataset>.<table> format.
 - `expansionService` - Python expansion service in format host:port, needed for RunInference transforms.
+You can create a Compute Engine VM using the pre-build [expansion service image](https://hub.docker.com/layers/akvelon/dna-accelerator/expansion-service/images/sha256-045986791106f035993819d3ff3b66ac182489a45c14eba78c6f5077ff11910f?context=explore), and configure port 8088 open for incoming connections in GCP Firewall.
+Please see [Expansion Service setup](https://github.com/akvelon/DnA_accelerators/blob/main/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md#expansion-service) documentation for more details on how to build your expansion service.
 - `modelUri` - Model URI for Python ML RunInference.
 - `paramsUri` - Params URI for Python ML RunInference.
 - `encoderUri` - Encoder URI for Python ML RunInference.